SAP-samples/abap-platform-jak/README.md

 As mentioned before, after cloning a abapGit repository some objects might not be active.
 Use the mass activation feature in ADT to activate those artifacts.

 ## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright (c) 2019-2020 SAP SE or an SAP affiliate company.

-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use any file of this project except in compliance with the License.

+You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the LICENSE for the specific language governing permissions and limitations under the License.